 They include one or two meals in the price.

-What to see.
 The most well-known sight in Japan is Mount Fuji, an icon of

 the country and a UNESCO World Cultural Heritage Site.
 When weather